 The signature narration style in Film Noir.
 A bored-looking, world-weary, utterly cynical detective (hardboiled and/or defective) with his feet on the desk meets a Femme Fatale, while the voiceover gives us his mental play-by-play:

-The Private Eye Monologue is characterized by certain pronunciation and speech patterns that make it immediately recognizable and utterly cool.
+The Private-Eye Monologue is characterized by certain pronunciation and speech patterns that make it immediately recognizable and utterly cool.
 The most basic rule to remember is that it is a monologue, so it is spoken (not written), preferably in a deep chain-smoker baritone.
 The last (or second last) word in the sentence is emphasized, to make clear where it ends.
 Short, choppy sentences in past tense with little conjunction (buts, howevers, and therefores) between them are preferred, and the lexicon mainly consists of short, simple words; that's why such monologues are so super quotable.
-Purple Prose and Big Words are taboo.
+Purple Prose and most Big Words are taboo.

 Must be black and white, with preference given to grimy offices, frosted-glass doors, half-open Venetian blinds, and a cheap and conspicuously open bottle of hooch.
 Bonus points for saxophone music or impractically slow ceiling fans.